MajorNr01/yt-course-part-1-compiler/README.md

 )
 ````

 This is your project file.
 Here you configure the compiler and list your source files, including headers.
 The first two lines are basically boilerplate.
-Here you choose which version of CMake you want and the name of your project within your CMake configuration.
+You choose which version of CMake you want and the name of your project within your CMake configuration.

 Then we require C++ version 17 and add the `-static` flag to avoid as many external dependencies as possible.

-This flag is a GCC linker option and will not work with other compilers.
+> **NOTE:** The `-static` flag is a GCC linker option and will not work with other compilers.

 Finally, we define an executable from a list of files, in this case only our `main.cpp` file.

+I remember having trouble getting into reading and writing CMake.
+It's a strange language but you should learn it if you want to build C++ software.
+You can learn more about it here: https://cmake.org/cmake/help/latest/manual/cmake-language.7.html

-# main.cpp
+## main.cpp

 ````
 #include <iostream>